Dictor1488/armor-calculator/readme.md

 For example, a shell with 100mm average penetration can roll anywhere from 75mm to 125mm, with most rolls clustering near 100mm.

 So if you have 400mm penetration, bouncing off targets with under 350mm effective armor is very unlikely.

+Credit to this [reddit post](https://www.reddit.com/r/WorldofTanks/comments/4z53s0/infographic_damage_spread_in_world_of_tanks/) for doing the research and discovering the distribution.